-Why study Behaviour Science at Stirling?
+Why study Behavioural Science at Stirling?

 - Behavioural Science is a growing area for business and policy with fascinating insights into human behaviour and wide–ranging practical implications.
-The Programme has been developed in consultation with the Behavioural Science Centre at Stirling.
+The course has been developed in consultation with the Behavioural Science Centre at Stirling.
 The centre holds grants from the EU Commission, SIRE, ESRC and Templeton foundation and aims to become a leading research centre in behavioural science in Europe.

 - Students will benefit from the vibrant research environment and the links with Industry and Policy groups being developed by the School.
 External Collaborations include the RAND Corporation in Santa Monica and Gallup Europe.

 - The Curriculum is designed and delivered by academic staff with strong research expertise in these subject fields.
-The Stirling Behavioural Science Centre are producing strong research in this area, published in leading journals and disseminated widely through the press (including The Financial Times and Time Magazine).
+The Stirling Behavioural Science Centre are producing strong research in this area, published in leading journals and disseminated widely through the press (including the Financial Times and Time magazine).

 - The opportunity to acquire valued research skills, knowledge and experience of how these skills can be applied in business and policy domains.
 There is a demand for these skills within various industries (see career opportunities)